HorizenOfficial/evm-documentation/docs/horizen_eon/07-tutorials/01-forger_node_setup_guide.md

 - Must not restrict peer connections.
 - Must configure the EON P2P TCP port 9084 to be reachable from the outside for other nodes to connect to (EON MUST accept incoming connections from other nodes).

+**Minimum ZEN Stake**
+- A minimum amount of 10 ZEN in stake (summing all the delegations) is required for forgers to be eligible to propose a block.

 **Note:** The requirements detailed can be added to or modified without notice.

 ## Docker Setup